lionelc/documentdb/docs/v1/rbac-public-design.md

 1. We will grant CREATEROLE privileges to documentdb_user_admin_role.
 This will allow documentdb_user_admin_role to create new roles.
 2. We will grant admin privileges on all existing and future users to documentdb_user_admin_role.
 This will allow documentdb_user_admin_role to Update and Delete all users in the system.
-3. We will grant access to the documentdb_api schema and read access on the mongo_catalog.collections table so that documentdb_user_admin_role can call listDatabases.
+3. We will grant access to the documentdb_api schema and read access on the documentdb_catalog.collections table so that documentdb_user_admin_role can call listDatabases.

 ##### documentdb_admin_role